onurcantasbas/urbanSoundsCnn/README.md

 The UrbanSound8k dataset used for model training, can be downloaded from the following link: https://urbansounddataset.weebly.com/

-**Quick Notice: This model has been created by using 2 different notebooks, one directly from the spectograms and the other one from numerical values obatined by spectrograms.
-According to the data, first model has produced 10% more successful results (epoch = 20, batchsize = 250, if the value is assigned) than the second model.**
+**Quick Notice: In this project 2 cnn model has been created. first model directly trained with the spectrograms and the other one from numerical values obatined by spectrogram images.
+According to the data, first model which is trained with direct spectrogram has produced 10% more successful results (epoch = 20, batchsize = 250, if the value is assigned) than the second model.**

 ## **Preprocessing**